AhoyISki/duat/book/src/quick-settings/prelude.md

     ]);

     // WhichKey options:
-    // How to format each keybinding entry on the widget opts.whichkey.fmt(|desc| todo!("default fmt function"));
+    // How to format each keybinding entry on the widget. opts.whichkey.fmt(|desc| todo!("default fmt function"));
-    // Disable the widget for the given Mode
+    // Disable the widget for the given Mode.
     // opts.whichkey.disable_for::<{Mode in question}>();
     // Always show the widget for the given Mode opts.whichkey.always_show::<User>();
-    // Removes the Mode from the disable_for and always_show lists
+    // Removes the Mode from the disable_for and always_show lists.
     // opts.whichkey.show_normally::<{Mode in question}>();

     // LogBook options:
-    // How to format each message
+    // How to format each message.
     opts.logs.fmt(|rec| todo!("default log fmt"));
     opts.logs.close_on_unfocus = true;
     // It can be shown via the "logs" command.